On coupling constant thresholds in one dimension: Main Results

 It is worth mentioning here that Theorem XIII.110 in \cite[p.338]{ReedSimonIV} states in particular that in the case $V\in C^\infty_0(\Real)$ the operator $-\frac{d^2}{dx^2}+ \lm V(x)$ has a negative eigenvalue for all positive $\lm$ if $\int_{\Real}V\,dx<0$.
 Moreover, in that case this eigenvalue is analytic in $\lm$ at $\lm=0$.
 The proof of this assertion is based on the analyticity of some determinants.
 Theorem \ref{TheoremOrder2} and the corollary deal with the non-analytic family of operators and gives us an example of the non-analytic threshold behaviour.

-The theorem also contains the cases when the coupling constant $\lm \alpha_\lm$ is infinitely large (or missing at all).
+The theorem also contains the cases when the coupling constant $\lm \alpha_\lm$ is infinitely large.
 In this instance one could consider that the large coupling constant is neutralized by the rapid localization of the short range potential. \begin{cor} If $H_0$ has a zero-energy resonance with normalized half-bound state~$u$, $u(0)\neq 0$ and $\int_\Real V\,dx<0$, then the operators